 Manufacturing Software to Help Small Businesses Companies Improve Business Operations

 Intelligent mobile apps are a great step towards Industry 4.0 for small business manufacturers.
-By digitizing paper forms, small manufacturers are realizing incredible time cost savings by adopting quality management software solutions.
+By adopting quality management software to digitize paper forms, small manufacturers are realizing incredible time cost savings.

-Alpha TransForm is ideal for resource-constrained manufacturers looking to digitally transform their businesses and begin to leverage IoT, analytics, AI and more.
-Alpha TransForm helps quality, inventory or production teams craft online or offline mobile apps in minutes, that utilize the latest mobile features (photos, GPS, time/date stamping, bar code scanning, voice recording, etc.) for fast, accurate data capture on the manufacturing floor or in the warehouse.
+Alpha Software helps resource-constrained manufacturers digitally transform their businesses and begin to leverage IoT, analytics, AI, and more.
+Alpha Software helps quality, inventory or production teams collect better data by utilizing the latest mobile device features (photos, GPS, time/date stamping, bar code scanning, voice recording, etc.) for fast, accurate data capture on the manufacturing floor or in the warehouse.
+Built-in dashboards and powerful analytics drive faster time-to-insight.
+Alpha Software customers benefit from free manufacturing app templates, like the Gemba Walk template, 5S Audit template, and Non-conformance report template.